 Scheduling: Tutors set their own regular weekly schedules within the available tutoring hours of the partnering site.
 This gives tutors the opportunity to arrange their work hours around their academic and personal commitments.
 At a minimum, tutors must work 2 days a week with a total of 4-19 hours a week.
 Tutoring sites are generally open Monday-Friday 8am-5pm.

 If becoming an AmeriCorps member, tutors are required to commit to a minimum of 9 hours each week.

 Consistency: Consistent, ongoing support is crucial for the children and teachers involved in Utah Reads.
 Tutors commit to serving with Utah Reads for at least one semester and are expected to honor that term.

 Community Partnership: Tutors are expected to be role models for the children at all times by complying with all of the rules of the partner site.
 Conduct guidelines will be described in orientations and may include site rules, dress code, safety procedures, etc.

-Tutors who qualify for work-study funding can get paid hourly for all of the time dedicated to the success of the community partner site and the program.
-Tutor wages begin at $9.25/hour and can be increased after each semester of satisfactory performance up to a cap of $10.00/hour.
-An increased starting wage is available to work-study students with experience.
+Tutors must qualify for work-study funding.
+Tutors are paid hourly for all of the time dedicated to the success of the community partner site and the program.
+Tutor wages begin at $13.00/hour and can be increased after each semester.
+An increased starting wage is available to graduate students.